What is Phishing Anyway?

 Brand Impersonations

 Brand impersonation is on the rise.
-Given the advances in technology, it’s relatively easy for a scammer to completely mimic a brand you or your company uses and send correspondence asking for personal information that looks like it’s coming from a trusted source.
+It’s relatively easy for a scammer to completely mimic a brand you or your company uses and send correspondence asking for personal information that looks like it’s coming from a trusted source.

 Brand impersonation can include everything from setting up a fake website to utilizing form sites inside Office 365 so that the correspondence looks like it’s coming from the infrastructure itself.

 According to a report from Checkpoint, Microsoft is by far the most mimicked brand, accounting for a whopping 43% of all phishing attempts.
-A popular scam is hacker’s asking recipients to provide their Office 365 credentials to access their account.
+A popular scam is hackers asking recipients to provide their Office 365 credentials to access their accounts.
 This provides a direct open door to people’s secure information.

 The top 10 spoofed brands include: